sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupoobehideeulapage.md

 # HideEULAPage

-`HideEULAPage` specifies whether to hide the Microsoft® Software License Terms page of Windows® Welcome.
+`HideEULAPage` specifies whether to hide the Microsoft® Software License Terms page of Windows Welcome.

 **Note**
 OEMs and System Builders can use this setting only for testing prior to shipment.